danth6961/tsp-rebalance-app/docs/factor_scoring_guide.md

 1. Core factor scores
 2. Macro overlay scores

 The core factor scores are the main inputs to the composite score.
-The macro overlay scores add additional regime context and act as guards against overly aggressive positioning during hostile macro conditions.
+The macro overlay scores add regime context and act as guards against overly aggressive positioning during hostile macro conditions.

 The app shows these factors in the “Factor Score Detail” and “Factor Interpretation” sections, and the engine uses them to select the final regime and allocation.

+---

+## How to read this guide

+- Positive scores generally support risk-taking.
+- Negative scores generally support defense.
+- Extreme negatives can force defensive or emergency behavior.
+- Some factors are intentionally lagging macro variables.
+- The engine is rule-based, so the same input will always produce the same score.

+This is deliberate: the model is designed to be explainable and auditable rather than opaque.

 ---